Transportation Options in New Jersey

 - Middlesex County

 - Monmouth County

 - Ocean County

 - Somerset County

 LogistiCare Assists NJ Family Care/Medicaid Clients

-LogistiCare provides non-emergency medical transportation to NJ Family Care/Medicaid clients living anywhere in the state.
-Though different counties have varied regulations LogistiCare will provide some level of transportation to appointments.
+LogistiCare provides non-emergency medical transportation to individuals with NJ Family Care/Medicaid.
 Passengers are expected to call two days prior to their appointment and provide the following information:

 - Your NJ FamilyCare/Medicaid ID number